mnenad/ms.net-core-steeltoe-workshop/02-HelloWorld-Web/README.md

   using Microsoft.AspNetCore.Hosting;
   using Microsoft.AspNetCore.Builder;
   using Microsoft.Extensions.Configuration;

+  Replace console name space with the following:

+  namespace WebApplication.hw

-  Replace Console.WriteLine("Hello World!"); with the folloiwng:
+  Replace Console.WriteLine("Hello World!"); with the following:

   var host = new WebHostBuilder()
  	     .UseKestrel()